October 11, 2017

 Cityscapes of Shanghai

-..but nevertheless, what a sight!
-All the 200, 300m tall buildings suddenly seem like models.
+Nevertheless, what a sight!
+All the 200, 300m-tall buildings looked like models.
 Not many places around the globe offer such an experience.
+However, my favorite views were from elsewhere, as you could see the downtown towers soaring into the sky.
+Like this:

-good times, right there.
+Fab times, right there!

 If you liked this post, you might also enjoy my previous articles about Shanghai, or check out other collections of urban landscapes, like: